DinuGeorge0019/Module_for_Fractional_Numbers/README.md

 - simplification of a fraction
 - comparing two fractional numbers
 - printing and reading a given fractional number from user
+- get the absolute value of a fractional number

 # For educational purpose
 We can use the given modules to implement the Gaussian elimination with partial and total pivoting.